 There are two types of wages in Korea for withholding - class A & class B. These classifications are based on where the income came from.
 Employers will withhold from earnings in class A. Taxpayers are required to either submit their own tax payments on earnings in class B, or become members of associations that pay the class B tax withholding for them.

 Every Korean taxpayer divides income into either global income or separate income.
 The most common example of separate income is capital gains, which is not considered global income - it is taxed differently.

 Korean currency is the “won”, with a currency code of KRW.
 One won is approximately $0.0009 United States dollars.
-Korean residents are taxed on net income at progressive rates from 6% - 38% (which excludes the resident surtax).
-Currently, the maximum rate is 38% for income over KRW 300,000,000.
+Korean residents are taxed on net income at progressive rates from 6% - 40% (which excludes the resident surtax).
 People living in Korea also pay per capita tax to the local government of a maximum of 10,000 won.

 Korea and the United States agreed to their tax treaty back in 1979.
 One reason for the treaty is the elimination of double taxation.
 Provisions in the treaty allow some types of income to be excluded from taxes in one of the countries.
 Some provisions in the treaty likely apply to your situation, so it is advisable to consult with tax experts to ensure the appropriate treaty provisions get applied properly.